LOADWISE AUSTRALIA LEARNER HANDBOOK

 Learners who feel that they have been discriminated against or harassed should report this information to a staff member of Loadwise that they feel they can trust.
 This will initiate a complaints handling procedure which will be fair and transparent and will protect your rights as a complainant.

-In accordance with the Privacy Act 1988 and Australian Privacy Principles (effective from 12th March 2014), Loadwise Australia is committed to protecting your privacy and your personal information.
+In accordance with the Privacy Act 1988 and Australian Privacy Principles, Loadwise Australia is committed to protecting your privacy and your personal information.

 It is necessary for Loadwise Australia to collect personal information about you and does so by getting you to complete Loadwise Australia Enrolment form at your induction.
 The State Training Authority, NCVER and Loadwise Australia will use the information gathered for statistical and reporting purposes.
 It may also be used to claim State and/or Commonwealth Government funding for your training.
 We will not disclose, sell or pass on your personal details in any way other than the purposes stated without your consent.